 The more collaborative and crowd-sourced the Social System Mapping process is, the more relevant it becomes to the people on the ground, the greater the learning about systems and complexity among network members, and the more energy and agency can be liberated throughout the whole field.

-But this 'ground-up' dynamic and the complexity inherent in mashing all these dimensions together means that the expectations we'd normally to bring to each of those types of maps above tend to constrain our thinking when it comes to Social System Mapping.
+But this 'ground-up' and evolving dynamic, combined with the complexity inherent in mashing all these dimensions together means that the expectations we'd normally to bring to each of those types of maps above tend to constrain our thinking when it comes to Social System Mapping.

 With Social System Mapping we loosen the boundaries of what we're doing and how we do it.
 We're looking less for an expert-driven conclusive analysis and more for an iterative, collective, emergent synthesis that leads to next-wise-steps at multiple scales.
 It's not a precise definition of a single moment, but a fuzzy approximation of complex dynamics - meant to increase our our collective capacity to manage within the actual complexity in the real world.

 When explaining the difference between a Social System Map and any of the more clearly-defined and narrowly-focused mapping methods above, we're reminded of the Wave-Particle Duality, which tells that the tools we use to measure light determines whether we see it as a particle or a wave.
 A classic Social Network Analysis resonates with 'particle' in this metaphor, and a Social System Map resonates with 'wave'.
 We're looking at the same thing, but it's differently-knowable because we're using different tools.